manuelcustodio11-collab/biodiversity_workshop/intro-to-gee/introduction.md

 ---

 # Introduction
 Welcome to an Introduction to GIS with QGIS!
 This workshop will give an overview of general foundations of QGIS, an open-source GIS software for vector and raster analysis.
-To start off, this section will cover a number of fundamental GIS concepts, provide a snapshot of key geoprocessing tools, and point out high-quality geospatial data to be aware of and how to access it throughout the next few modules.
+To start off, this section will cover a number of fundamental GIS concepts, provide a snapshot of key geoprocessing tools, and point out high-quality geospatial data to be aware of and how to access it throughout the next few modules. cc

 ## Set-up
 1. [Install](https://www.qgis.org/en/site/forusers/download.html) QGIS if not already installed.